Coach's Corner: Cherry's suits

 Cherry has become famous for the suits he wore during Coach's Corner.
-The suits are tailored at The Coop in northern Toronto, which assumed the role following the death of Cherry's longtime tailor.
+The suits were tailored at The Coop in northern Toronto, which assumed the role following the death of Cherry's longtime tailor.
 Cherry selected the material at Fabricland, which was styled at The Coop, then sent to a factory for tailoring.
 Up to five yards of material were used for each suit to ensure that elements align properly.

 In April 2017, Toronto Life published an article rating that season's suits "from least to most offensive".
-Among them was a jacket he wore for 22 April 2017 broadcast that many likened to bloodspatter.
+Among them was a jacket he wore for the 22 April 2017 broadcast that many likened to spattered blood.
 He apologized during an interview the next day, saying that he had read social media postings stating it was symbolic of Cherry "murdering the English language", and referring to him as Dexter.
 During an interview on The Morning Show in December 2018, he stated that there were several suits he regretted wearing, but the "blood spray" suit was the most memorable.
 Entertainment Tonight Canada published a list of Cherry's most memorable suits in February 2019.

 During a November 2018 broadcast, Hockey Night in Canada conducted a Retro Jacket auction to raise funds for Hockey Fights Cancer.
 One of Cherry's blazers was auctioned for $23,550, and one worn by MacLean was auctioned for $17,941.